AndersDJohnson/github-markdown-preview.user.js/README.md

 # github-markdown-preview.user.js

+**NOTE: GitHub seems to have added issue comment previews since this plugin was released, so it may no longer be as or at all useful.**

 Preview comment edits on [GitHub][GitHub]'s [issues][gh-issues] & [pull requests][gh-pulls].
 Not sure why GitHub is missing this feature, but user scripts to the rescue!

 Talks to the [GitHub API for Markdown](gh-api-md) to render comment previews in [GitHub Flavored Markdown], including issues and PRs references for the current repository.